thednp/vite-vanjs-svg/README.md

 [![vite version](https://img.shields.io/badge/vite-6.1.1-brightgreen)](https://vite.dev)

 A Vite plugin that transforms SVG files into VanJS components using the [DOMParser](https://github.com/thednp/domparser).
+One of the fastest UI frameworks deserves the fastest plugin, check out the [React](https://github.com/thednp/vite-react-svg) version to learn why.

 ## Features